All prospective students must have a Positive TITER report for the following:

 Our Student Health Center offers physicals, TB tests and certain immunizations at low or no cost.

 In addition, you will be notified by your Program Coordinator/Instructor due dates for the following items:

-Fit testing (ADN, LVN, and RT)- Please wait until notified by your instructor.
+Fit testing (ADN, LVN, and RC)- Please wait until notified by your instructor.